nickklos10/Adventure-Battle/README.md

 ### Running the Game

-1. Open your web browser and go to nicoucf.pythonanywhere.com
+1. Open your web browser and go to [Adventure Battle](nicoucf.pythonanywhere.com/)
 2. Start a new game by entering the game board dimensions and the number of players.
 3. Follow the on-screen instructions to move your player and collect treasures.